First off, download Moose and unzip it into an empty folder.

 It should be fairly obvious what's what here, but there are a couple of features hidden by mouse-clicks:

-The cat amongst the pigeons here is the blank button.
-This is the 'popcorn' button.
-Pressing this invokes a 'popcorn' entry in your server's ir/default.map (or ir/custom.map) if you have set one up.
+The cat amongst the pigeons here is the popcorn button.
+Pressing this invokes a 'popcorn' entry in your server's ir/default.map (custom.map seems to be broken now ?)

 At the top of the window, there is a menu-bar.